aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.charts/legend/is_over_lay/_index.md

 ## is_over_lay property

-Gets or sets whether other chart elements shall be allowed to overlap this chart element.
+Gets or sets whether showing the legend without overlapping the chart.
 ### Definition:
 ```python
 @property